kemapak/css-fundamentals/00-introduction/README.md

     }
 </style>
 ```
 3. Add as a property to an HTML tag.
-(Anti pattern, should be avoided in prod.)
+(Anti pattern, should be avoided in prod.
+There are some exceptions which we will cover later.)
 ```html
 <div style="margin-top: 20px;">Footer</div>
 ```